lavanya-0406/Portfolio/README.md

-http://localhost:3000/lavanya-0406/Portfolio.git# Getting Started with Create React App
+.git# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).